-'I had to do something': Auckland retiree and cancer patient fought off knife attacker
+'I had to do something': Auckland retiree and cancer patient fought knife attacker

 Lee attempted to comfort the injured woman while her husband was preoccupied on the phone.

 "I noticed that she feel cold.
 Her left arm was shaking very much, so I want to help her.
-So I hold her shaking arms and ask her have deep breach otherwise you can go into shock."
+So I hold her shaking arms and ask her have deep breath otherwise you can go into shock."

 Meanwhile, the attacker had wandered down to Mairangi Bay Beach and stabbed other members of the public near a bus stop.